-LAKEKEEPERS: EXPANDING COMMUNITY BASED MONITORING OF ALBERTA’S LAKESCategory: 2017, Current, Grant, Major Project, Water
+LAKEKEEPERS: EXPANDING COMMUNITY BASED MONITORING OF ALBERTA’S LAKESCategory: 2017, Completed, Grant, Major Project, Water

 This pilot project aims to address the gaps in lake water quality data that exist in many parts of Alberta.
 Current monitoring strategies restrict much of the Provincial data to lakes within easy driving distance from Edmonton or Calgary – however, many of Alberta’s invaluable water resources exist outside of this range and as a result have little water quality data.
 Without water quality data and engaged stakeholders, future stewardship of these lakes is near impossible.